Thomas Walsingham (literary patron): Private life

 Walsingham had married Audrey Shelton, the daughter of Sir Ralph Shelton of Shelton, Norfolk.
 He had a son and a daughter (who predeceased him).
 Audrey also predeceased him, in 1624.

 The Walsinghams continued in royal esteem when James succeeded Elizabeth.
 Audrey, who may have been a more influential figure at court than her husband, was in part instrumental in securing James's succession, and they were appointed "keepers of the queen's wardrobe" when Queen Anne joined her husband in London.
-Wealth and royal honours rained on the family as a result of Anne's favour and, in defiance his unpromising beginnings as an impoverished third son.
+Wealth and royal honours rained on the family as a result of Anne's favour, in defiance of his unpromising beginnings as an impoverished third son.

 Walsingham was involved in managing the affairs of an aged courtier and landowner Brian Annesley in October 1603 and a dispute between his daughters Grace Wildgose and Cordell Annesley.

 When Walsingham died at Scadbury on 11 August 1630 he was a wealthy landowner.
 Walsingham left some money to the poor in Chislehurst and his servants, but most of the money went to his granddaughter Catherine.
 He was buried in the family chapel (Scadbury chapel) at St Nicholas's Church, Chislehurst.

 His son Thomas succeeded him and also became the MP for Rochester as a Parliamentarian.